rangle/ngCourse2/handout/di/angular2/README.md

-# Angular 2's DI
+# Angular's DI

 The last example introduced a hypothetical `Injector` object.
-Angular 2 simplifies DI even further.
-With Angular 2, programmers almost never have to get bogged down with injection details.
+Angular simplifies DI even further.
+With Angular, programmers almost never have to get bogged down with injection details.

-Angular 2's DI system is (mostly) controlled through `@NgModule`.
+Angular's DI system is (mostly) controlled through `@NgModule`.
 Specifically the `providers` and `declarations` array. (`declarations` is where we put components, pipes and directives; `providers` is where we put services)